Skip to content

 • Warning triangle – This is compulsory in most countries, and in Spain, you need to have two triangles in case you break down – one for in front and one for behind the car.

-• Spare bulbs – In some countries, such as France, you’re required to carry a spare bulb kit for your car so that if a light goes out, you can change it there and then.
+• Spare bulbs – In some countries you’re required to carry a spare bulb kit for your car so that if a light goes out, you can change it there and then.

 • First-aid kit – This is only compulsory in Austria but it’s recommended to keep a first-aid kit in your boot just in case.

-• Disposable breathalysers – In France, you must carry an NF-approved breathalyser.
-Two are recommended.
-Although it’s necessary to have a breathalyser, there is currently no penalty for not complying with the legislation.
+• Disposable breathalysers – You no longer need to carry a breathalyser kit, so taking one is optional.
 See this article on everything you need to know about driving in France for more information.

 • A spare pair of glasses – If you need to wear spectacles for driving, take a spare pair just in case your main pair gets broken or lost.
 This is especially important if you’re going to be the only one driving, and, if you’re driving in Portugal, it’s a legal requirement.